rdurgarao/Facebook-Twitter-posts-with-rails-example/README.md

         end
       ```

-  - Create twitter client object using twitter gem
+  - Using client object, post a tweet like this

       ```ruby
-        @client = Twitter::Client.new
-      ```
-  - Using client object, post a tweet like

-      ```ruby
         @client.update('First tweet')
       ```
-      *note:* Twitter accept the tweet less than 140 characters.
+      *note:* Twitter accept the tweet less than 140 characters, twitter need write permissioned access token for posting the tweet.
       for more about [Twitter methods](http://rdoc.info/gems/twitter#Usage_Examples)